fxlin/uva-os-main/docs/vm/vmware.md

 ![alt text](<sd card reader.jpg>)

-NB: for some laptops, the built-in SD card readers cannot be passed through to VM.
+NB: on some laptops (e.g. Macbook Pro), the built-in SD card readers cannot be passed through to VM.
 Use the USB card reader instead.

 ### Pass through the USB-serial adapter